dan10ish/dan10ish.github.io/src/blog-posts/how-this-site-works.md

-[//]: # "How this site works"
+# How this site works

 Once again, as I tend to do very often, I've gone and rebuilt my website.
 It's something I tinker with every now and then to improve my web presence or sometimes just to freshen up the look and feel.
 This time around, it's a pretty big redesign with **minimalism** as the main focus while optimizing performance of the website.
 The hope here is that this will be the last significant update to my website for a long time.

 ## Why This Design?

-You can never go wrong with a classic serif font and a dark background.
+You can never go wrong with a classic serif font and solarized background.
 I feel it's timeless and less distracting for the viewer.

 I want my website to provide information straight to the point and avoid clutter.
 I also aimed for easy navigation.